EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Related Work

 \subsection{3D Music-Dance Dataset}

 AIST++ dataset~\cite{li2021ai} provides 3D music and dance data for 10 genres.
 However, there is a high degree of overlap between music and dance movements, with one piece of music corresponding to multiple dances.
 Additionally, the dataset only contains 5.19 hours of motion data.
 The GrooveNet dataset~\cite{alemi2017groovenet} utilizes motion capture equipment to obtain dance motion but is limited to electronic dance music and only lasts 23 minutes.
 The Dance with Melody dataset~\cite{tang2018dance} contains four dance genres, but the motion duration is only 1.57 hours and the dance movements lack variety and have low matching with the music.
 The Music2Dance dataset~\cite{zhuang2022music2dance} claims to contain two dance genres, modern dance and curtilage dance, with precise alignment with the music, but it only lasts for 1 hour and is not open source.
-The MMD dataset~\cite{chen2021choreomaster} contains 9.91 hours of dance motion sequences, but it is not fully available.
-However, compared to the tens of hours of data in the public datasets HumanML3D~\cite{guo2022generating} and HumanLong3D~\cite{han2023amd} in the text-to-motion field, it still lacks scale and is insufficient for fully developing this task.
-As a result, we construct the ChoreoSpectrum3D Dataset with a duration of approximately 70.32 hours.
+The MMD dataset~\cite{chen2021choreomaster} and FineDance dataset~\cite{Li_2023_ICCV} contain 9.91 and 14.6 hours of dance sequences, respectively; however, they are not fully accessible, with only 1.48 and 7.7 hours being currently available for use.
+Compared to the tens of hours of data in the public datasets HumanML3D~\cite{guo2022generating} and HumanLong3D~\cite{han2023amd} in the text-to-motion field, it still lacks scale and is insufficient for fully developing this task.
+As a result, we construct ChoreoSpectrum3D Dataset with a duration of approximately 70.32 hours.
 Additionally, it includes precise SMPL pose and joint parameters for dance movements, as well as aligned music data.
+We analyze datasets from multiple perspectives, including genres, joints, duration, and availability.
+A comparison between ChoreoSpectrum3D and existing 3D dance datasets is presented in Table~\ref{tab:dataset}.